By the Brahmaputra (Vol: 47)

 C-NES’ Internal Committee was accordingly set up in August 2019 with Bhaswati Goswami as chair, Swapna Das, Ashok Rao and Bedanta Sarma as members and Nikita Baruah, advocate, Gauhati High Court as external member.

-The first sensitization workshop on POSH (Prevention of Sexual Harassment) issues was conducted at Guwahati’s Ginger Hotel on 23rd September 2019.
+A sensitization workshop on POSH (Prevention of Sexual Harassment) issues was conducted at Guwahati’s Ginger Hotel on 23rd September 2019.
 Anurita Pathak Hazarika, State Director and Nilanju Dutta, Project Director, North East Network, a Women’s Rights organisation, conducted the session as resource persons.
 DPOs from all 15 Boat Clinic units along with the Coordinator of Radio Brahmaputra and staff from regional office participated in the workshop.
 Dr Milan Barooah, member, C-NES Advisory Council and Dr CR Hira, Technical Advisor,C-NES were also present.

 Multi-Stakeholder Development Conclave